 Keep It Real

-Authentic story is a key to gaining your audience’s trust.
+Authenticity is the key to gaining your audience’s trust.
 Even though you’re crafting ‘stories’, they need to have roots in reality of your brand.
 Always keep those 3 fundamental brand-building blocks: consistency, persistence, and restraint.
-Meet expectations of your customers by keeping your brand stories consistent.
+Meet the expectations of your customers by keeping your brand stories consistent.
 That won’t let them get confused and disappointed.
 Definitely be creative, but always communicate and support your brand purpose.

 Don’t try to fool your audience with over-the-top fairy tales.
 Transparency will celebrate your brand’s unique human approach.
 If your business story wasn’t earth-shattering, you shouldn’t make it look like it is.
-Showing challenges and failures will create a more tight emotional connection, as well as reveal highly admirable traits.
+Showing challenges and failures will create a tighter emotional connection, as well as reveal highly admirable traits.

 TED talk coach John Bates stated: “People don’t connect with your successes, they connect with your messes”.